SEO & Web Development

 • Meta tags, schema markup: Always use straight quotes

-• Title tags: Straight quotes recommended for consistency
+• Title tags: Stick with straight quotes for consistency

-The Problem: When text is saved in one character encoding (like Windows-1252 or ISO-8859-1) but displayed as UTF-8 (or vice versa), special characters render as garbage: "café" becomes "café", "résumé" becomes "résumé".
+The problem: When text gets saved in one encoding (like Windows-1252 or ISO-8859-1) but served as UTF-8 (or the other way around), special characters turn to garbage: "café" becomes "café", "résumé" becomes "résumé".

 How it hurts SEO:

-• Broken characters in search results look unprofessional and reduce CTR
+• Garbled characters in search results look broken and kill your click-through rate

-• International users can't read your content correctly
+• International visitors can't read your content properly

-• Accent characters in URLs can cause redirect loops
+• Accented characters in URLs can trigger redirect loops

-• Search engines may not index content with encoding errors
+• Search engines may skip indexing pages with encoding errors entirely

 The fix:

-Always use UTF-8 encoding for web content.
+Use UTF-8 everywhere.
 Add this meta tag to every HTML page:

 <meta charset="UTF-8">

-Ensure your server sends the correct Content-Type header: Content-Type: text/html; charset=utf-8
+Also make sure your server sends the right Content-Type header: Content-Type: text/html; charset=utf-8

-The Problem: Spaces or line breaks at the start or end of text fields (especially in meta descriptions, H1 tags, or titles) waste character limits and can cause display issues:
+The problem: Spaces or line breaks hiding at the beginning or end of text fields (meta descriptions, H1 tags, titles) waste your character limits and can cause display glitches:

 " Best SEO Practices for 2026 " ← Invisible spaces on both ends